urda/website/_posts/2010-09-24-ironpython-and-csharp.md

 	return
 </pre>

-This file is describing three basic functions in Python: A function that says &#8220;Hello {Name}!
-Welcome to IronPython!&#8221; and two math functions.
+This file is describing three basic functions in Python: A function that says "Hello {Name}!
+Welcome to IronPython!" and two math functions.
 All of these functions will print to our console in C# using the Python **print** command.

 Now that we have our python prepared, we will rename the generic **Program.cs** file to **IronPythonMain.cs**.
 As always allow Visual Studio to update the references in the file when prompted.
 Our C# file will follow this workflow: